-Disorganized showers and thunderstorms continue over the Bay of Campeche and southern Mexico in association with a broad low pressure area.
+Disorganized showers and thunderstorms continue over the Bay of Campeche and southern Mexico in associated with a broad low pressure area.
 This system will move little today and tonight, and little if any development is expected during that time due to interaction with land.
-However, the broad disturbance should begin to move northward on Thursday, and a tropical depression is likely to form by late Thursday or on Friday when the low moves across the western Gulf of Mexico.
+However, the system should begin to move northward on Thursday, and a tropical depression is likely to form by late Thursday or on Friday when the low moves over the western Gulf of Mexico.